 Phone: (814) 235-1430

 Michael and Karen Masso serve with Serge (formerly World Harvest Mission) in East Africa.
 They served in Uganda for 13 years, South Sudan for 5 years, and as of 2014 are based in Kenya while continuing to visit and support the work in South Sudan.
-Michael teaches community development at Moffat Bible College, and both Michael and Karen provide consultation and missionary care for the people in South Sudan.
+Michael teaches community development at Moffat Bible College, and both Michael and Karen provide consultation and missionary care for the people working with Serge world-wide.
 The mission partners with local churches to bring the hope of the gospel through theological education, leadership training, and holistic development projects including water, health, education, and agriculture.
 The Massos have three children: Acacia (’97), Liana (’99), and Gabriel (’02).

 Bob & Wanda McRae have been missionaries with Christian Light Ministries for 30 years serving in Guatemala.
 They now share their time with Cedar Lane Missionary Homes live in Laurel Springs, New Jersey and and Christian Light Foundation in Guatemala.
 At Cedar Lane they serve missionaries home on furlough by overseeing facilities, new construction and pastoral care to the missionaries.
 Bob & Wanda travel to Guatemala 3 to 4 times each year to work with their Bible School by extension where they presently have over 5000 students studying the word through our Bible courses.